gtxaspec/wz_mini_hacks/README.md

 * Block remote or app initiated firmware updates
 * DNS Spoofing or Telnet mod are *not* required prior to installation
 * RTSP Streaming Support:
-  * v4l2rtspserver
   * go2rtc
+  * v4l2rtspserver (deprecated)
-* RTMP Streaming - Stream live video from the camera to your favorite service, youtube, twitch, or facebook live.
+* RTMP Streaming - via go2rtc: Stream live video from the camera to your favorite service, youtube, twitch, or facebook live.
 * Networking:
   * Wireguard, IPv6, CIFS/Samba and iptables support enabled
   * Tether your camera directly to android phones using USB via RNDIS support